fisikon

 Directive 2008/92/EC concerning a Community procedure to improve the transparency of gas and electricity prices charged to industrial end-users, which obliges Member States to ensure that the relevant prices and pricing mechanisms are announced to Eurostat twice per year.

 Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency (known as “REMIT” Regulation), according to which ACER is vested with the responsibility of monitoring energy wholesale natural gas and electricity markets through the collection and processing of data related to market transactions.
 ACER is also given the responsibility of investigation of possible abusive market practices, as well as the coordination of appropriate penalties for breaches of the provisions of REMIT, the application of which is the responsibility of the Member States.
-REMIT was supplemented by the provisions of Implementing Regulation (EU) No 1348/2014 on data reporting, implementing Article 8(2) and Article 8(6) of Regulation (EU) No 1227/2011.
+REMIT was supplemented by the provisions of Implementing Regulation (EU) No 1348/2014 on data reporting, implementing Article 8(2) and Article 8(6) of Regulation (EU) No 1227/2011, and amended under the new Regulation (EU) 2024/1106 (REMIT II).
 [For further information please see relevant “Requirements of REMIT” sub-section of the “Regulatory Framework” section.]

 Commission Decision 2010/685/EUamending Chapter 3 of Annex I to Regulation (EC) No 715/2009 concerning the technical information necessary for network users to gain effective access to the system.